jurniores/NitroNetwork/README.md

 // These are keys used for game encryption NitroManager.GetPublicKey();
 NitroManager.GetPrivateKey();
-//Get Ping of the Client in Client NitroManager.GetPingClient()

 // Creates a new room with the given ID var room = NitroManager.CreateRoom("Room1");
 // Events triggered on peer connect/disconnect